 Professor Dept. of Electrical Eng

-My research interests are in the general area of the science and economics of diverse classes of networks (e.g., communication, social, transportation, power, economic) with emphasis on pricing and market economics, security, resource allocation, optimization and control of stochastic systems, distributed systems and algorithms A brief description of my research areas follow.
+My research interests are in the general area of the science and economics of diverse classes of networks (e.g., communication, social, transportation, power, economic) with emphasis on pricing and market economics, security, resource allocation, optimization and control of stochastic systems, distributed systems and algorithms A brief description of my research areas and my most recent projects follow.

 Moving out of the realm of competition to cooperation among wireless providers, which will be a reality provided individual providers can significantly enhance their incentives through cooperation, we provided a framework to evaluate economic incentives for cooperation among wireless service providers.
 Specifically, if providers cooperate by jointly deploying and poolingtheir resources, such as spectrum and infrastructure (e.g., basestations), and agree to serve each others' customers, theiraggregate payoffs, and individual shares, may substantially increase through opportunistic utilization of resources.
 The potential of such cooperation can, however, be realized only if each provider intelligently determines who it would cooperate with, when it would cooperate, and how it would deploy and share its resources during such cooperation, so as to maximize its individual incentive.
 Also, developing a rational basis forsharing the aggregate payoffs is imperative for the stability of the coalitions.
 We showed using coalitional game theory that the optimum cooperation strategy, which involves the acquisition, deployment and allocation of the channels and base stations (to customers), can be computed as the solution of a concave optimization.
 We next showed that the grand coalition is stable in many different settings, i.e., if all providers cooperate, there is always an operating point that maximizes the providers' aggregate payoff, while offering each a share that removes any incentive to split from the coalition.
 The optimal cooperation strategy and the stabilizing payoff shares can be obtained in polynomial time, by respectively solving the primals and the duals of the above optimizations, using distributed computations and limited exchange of confidential information among the providers.